r03eRt/pensionadeco-online/wp-content/plugins/contact-form-7/readme.txt

 == Screenshots ==

 1. screenshot-1.png

 == Changelog ==

-= 3.5.3 =

-* Checking of file extension when uploading has been enhanced.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.44.0.
-* Translation for Central Kurdish (ckb) has been created.
-* Translations for German, Hungarian and Japanese have been updated.
+For more information, see [Releases](http://contactform7.com/category/releases/).

-= 3.5.2 =
+= 4.2.2 =

-* Fixed: Strip newlines to prevent mail header injection.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.40.0.
+* Fixed: Possible empty name attribute of form element (invalid HTML5).
-* Translations for Spanish and Dutch have been updated.
+* Translations for Portuguese, Hungarian, and Spanish have been updated.

-= 3.5.1 =
+= 4.2.1 =

-* Fixed: Submissions with array value cause PHP error.
-* Translation for Indian Bengali (bn_IN) has been created.
+* Corrected admin script dependencies.
+* Shows a hint for keyboard operation in the editor screen.
-* Translations for Spanish, Tagalog and Japanese have been updated.
+* Translations for Estonian, Portuguese, Dutch, and Turkish have been updated.

-= 3.5 =
+= 4.2 =

-* Added: Support of local file attachment.
+* Renewal of the editor screen.
-* Added: first_as_label option to drop-down menu (select) tag.
-* Added: Support of jQuery UI fallback for non-HTML5 browsers.
-* Show error message from jquery.form.js in a hidden element.
-* Make ajax-loader image have https URL when the page is https.
-* Use win_is_writable() to avoid file system issues on Windows server.
-* Save locale information when generating a contact form.
-* The jQuery Form Plugin (jquery.form.js) has been updated to 3.39.0.
-* Translations for Finnish, German and Turkish have been updated.
+* Translation for Slovene has been updated.

-== Upgrade Notice ==

-= 3.5.2 =

-This version fixes a security related bug.
-Upgrade immediately.
+* WordPress 4.1 or higher is required.